Exploiting Currency Options Expiries for Forex Trading

 Options are contracts that give the buyer the right to buy or sell an asset at a pre-specified time and price.
 In return, the seller receives a fee for writing the contract which is termed a premium.
 A put option is one in which the terms of the contract grant the right to sell the underlying, and a call option is one where the right to buy is granted.
 Since we will only explore the exploitation of options market data for the benefit of the spot trader, there’s no need to examine the details of this trade.
 Here we invite the trader to regard the currency options market as a closed box, and to concern himself merely with the aspects that we will utilize to predict the movements of spot.

-The strategies we will discuss are simple and easy to use, and depend on the exploitation of implied volatility for long term trades and expiration data for short term use.
+The trading strategies we will discuss are simple and easy to use, and depend on the exploitation of implied volatility for long term trades and expiration data for short term use.
 To utilize these methods we only need to understand a few simple concepts.

 - Strike price: This is the price at which the option will grant a payout, in other words, it will register a profit for the option buyer, depending on the kind of option contract.